hdg204/Rdna-nexus/README.md

 For testing gene-phenotype interactions, I recommend using https://github.com/hdg204/UKBB to derive phenotypes from healthcare records.

+SNPs on the X Chromosome should be inputted using Chromosome 23.
+All base pair positions should be in Genome Reference Consortium Human Build 37.

 ## Installation

 To make all functions available, as well as an example file, use